Mircea-MMXXI/azapy/docs/BTSD_th_doc.md

 # mBTSD optimal portfolios <a name="TOP"></a>

-BTSD stands for Below Target Standard Deviation.
+BTSD stands for Below Target Semi-Deviation.
 It is similar to BTAD but defined in terms of $L_2$ norm rather than $L_1$, *i.e.*,